 This system actually worked fine at the old house since the basket stayed in the sunroom, where it sort of fit the casual feel of the room.
 Plus, when it overflowed it didn’t create a tripping hazard on our way out the door or to the washer since that was a much larger space.

-But since we’re now dealing with a 3’5″ wide room, we realized we needed something with a more “organized” vibe, like this cheap-o shoe shelf that once lived in Clara’s closet at our first house (originally snagged at Target a while back).
+But since we’re now dealing with a 3’5″ wide room, we realized we needed something with a more “organized” vibe, like this cheap-o shoe shelf for all shoes for cross country running that once lived in Clara’s closet at our first house (originally snagged at Target a while back).

 It wasn’t bad (especially if we had taken the time to notch out the back to fit around the baseboards).
 But it wasn’t great, either.
 Why?
 Well, we seem to have a mini Carrie Bradshaw on our hands thanks to Clara, so shoes often become playthings and end up looking more like this: